bgalek/event-101/README.md

-# Preparation
+# Event 101

+## For organizers

-## Time
+### Time

-Please be aware that not everybody lives in the same timezone, especialy immportant when inviting guests for keynotes or talks
+Please be aware that not everybody lives in the same timezone, especialy important when inviting guests for keynotes or talks

-## Communication
+### Communication

 * as soon as you know the date of the event - announce it!
   * use email aliases targeting your audience
+   	> When sending emails remember to provide proper json+ld schema!
+	> This will ensure your email won't get missed so easily and can be used by AI and calendar solutions.
+	> Check out [https://schema.org/Event](https://schema.org/Event) for examples!
+	>
+	> Reuse the same email subject to ease finding missed emails for your audiance.
+	> Remember to send emails using BCC for privacy!
   * use public chat channels targeting your audience
   * use social media if appliable